hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 data-<kubernetes namespace>-<release name>-consul-server-<ordinal>
 ```

-The Kubernetes namespace you are installing into, release name, and ordinal must match between your Consul servers and your pre-created PVCs.
+The Kubernetes namespace you are installing into, helm release name, and ordinal must match between your Consul servers and your pre-created PVCs.
 You only need as many PVCs as you have Consul servers.
 For example, given a kube namespace of "vault" and a release name of "consul" and 5 servers, you need to create PVCs with names:

 ```
 data-vault-consul-consul-server-0